 I have a cleverly-hidden hoard of pharmaceutical company supplied spacers that I give out for free for families who do not have the resources to buy them.
 In the spring, when allergies are the highest, my supply runs out quickly.
 Either that, or my wife who uses my office on my day off, has found my stash.

-Years ago, I would cover the private practice of an elderly physician so that he could get a little vacation.
-He was nearly 90 years old and still practicing.
-He would have his asthma patients save the empty toilet paper tubes to use as an inhaler.
+Years ago, I would cover the private practice of an elderly physician so that they could get a little vacation.
+They were nearly 90 years old and still practicing.
+They would have their asthma patients save the empty toilet paper tubes to use as an inhaler.
 They would work for a time, but since they were made of paper, they would bend, wear out, or be discarded if seen lying around.
 This gave me an idea.

 Every year or so, our state medical conference holds a contest called “Two Minutes; Two Slides, Two Questions” where the participants are limited to a two-minute lecture, using only two PowerPoint slides, and answer only two questions at the end.
 I have won for about three years in a row.
 I would like to share one of my entries with you: The Water Bottle Spacer.